sdv-dev/CTGAN/docs/cli.rst

    $ ctgan path/to/input.csv path/to/output.csv --no-header

-The command above will model the data from the input CSV file and produce a new CSV file with synthetic data and as many rows as there were in the input table.
+The commands above will model the data from the input CSV file and produce a new CSV file with synthetic data and as many rows as there were in the input table.